bright-sea/docs/en/doc/quick-start.md

 ### STEP 1: import wpt.js in head

-In the head of your web page html file, import wpt.js from our CDN:
+In the head of your web page html file, import wpt.js from our web site:

 ```html
 <head>